MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-MailboxIRMAccess.md

 ```

 ## DESCRIPTION
+> [!NOTE]
+> This cmdlet works only for delegates who already have Full Access permission to the mailbox.
+For more information, see [Manage permissions for recipients in Exchange Online](https://docs.microsoft.com/exchange/recipients-in-exchange-online/manage-permissions-for-recipients).

 You need to be assigned permissions before you can run this cmdlet.
 Although this topic lists all parameters for the cmdlet, you may not have access to some parameters if they're not included in the permissions assigned to you.
 To find the permissions required to run any cmdlet or parameter in your organization, see [Find the permissions required to run any Exchange cmdlet](https://docs.microsoft.com/powershell/exchange/find-exchange-cmdlet-permissions).

 ## EXAMPLES